-An initial repair involves remedying defects, damage or deterioration that existed at the time you purchased the investment property prior to renting it out.
+An initial repair involves remedying defects, damage or deterioration that existed when you purchased the investment property before renting it out.

-According to the ATO, capital expenses may form part of your property’s cost base for capital gains tax (CGT) purposes.
+Capital expenses may also form part of your property’s cost base for capital gains tax (CGT) purposes.
 By maximising your cost base, you should be able to minimise the capital gain once you sell the property: the less capital gain, the less CGT.

-The best way to determine what expenses you can add to your cost base and how you can reduce the number of capital gains you declare would be to have us at Duo Tax Quantity Surveyor produce a Capital Gains Report.
+The best way to determine what expenses you can add to your cost base and how to reduce the number of capital gains you declare would be to have us at Duo Tax Quantity Surveyor produce a Capital Gains Report.